cmmartti/verse-reader/README.md

 -  It uses minimal dependencies, but I avoided recreating the wheel when there was no need to.
 For example, I use [React Router](https://reactrouter.com/en/main/start/overview) for a client-side router and [Lunr](https://github.com/olivernn/lunr.js) for search indexing because those are both complex libraries that I couldn't realisticalyy replicate or improve, but I wrote my own CSS styles from scratch because existing CSS frameworks are far too inflexible.
 I also avoided using CSS libraries like [Tailwind](https://tailwindcss.com/) because it just wasn't necessary and would only add more complexity.
 One dependency that I would like to get away from is Create React App in favor of a more lightweight bundler, but that's a task for another day.

 -  It is fully-functional offline, requiring no Internet access beyond the initial page load.
-This also means that it can cheaply and easily be served from any basic webserver.
+Furthermore, it stores all data locally in the browser using LocalStorage and IndexedDB.
+Together, this means that the app can cheaply and easily be served from any basic webserver.

 -  It smoothly scales to all screen sizes, from large 30" monitors to small phones like the original Apple iPhone SE.